 Skulls of Cambodian Nonbelievers in Anka

-For years I would try to tell people of the Genocide of the Cambodians.
+For years I would try to tell people of the Cambodian Holocaust.

-No one believed a million could die without notice.
+No one believed two million could die without notice.

 My report was regarded as ridiculous by all who heard it.